CreativeInquiry/terrapattern/README.md

 ## Step 1:  Build the Training Set

-Kyle is our neural network trainer <small>(I am imagining him in a set of high black boots and a whip)</small> and will be writing some sort of magical code that will use math and such things to detect things that we cannot begin to describe.  *(Kyle, feel free to elaborate or clarify as needed.)*  This theoretical neural net needs to be trained on a set of tagged images.
+Kyle is our neural network trainer <small>(I am imagining him in a set of high black boots and a whip)</small> and will be writing some sort of magical code that will use math and such things to detect things that we cannot begin to describe.
+This neural net needs to be trained on a set of tagged images.

 Kyle has asked for this to be delivered to him as a single directory, named `training_set`, containing 1000 folders, each named with its respective tag as a singular noun.
-If the name contains multiple words, they will be concatenated into a single word, such as `swimmingpool` or `dunkindonuts`.Each folder will contain 1000 images of a satellite photograph containing an image of the entity described by the tag.
+If the name contains multiple words, they will be concatenated into a single word, such as `swimmingpool` or `dunkindonuts` (in ImageNet these categories are called "synsets").Each folder will contain 1000 images of a satellite photograph containing an image of the entity described by the tag.

-Each of these images will be a square 100px by 100px jpeg, compressed at 80%.  *(Kyle, please correct this spec with actual information).*
+In terms of resolution and format: for reference, ImageNet is distributed as JPGs averaging 482x415 pixels with the full dataset of 1.2M images coming to 138GB.
+This is about 4.3 bits per pixel.
+Before training, a center crop of the images is taken and resized to 224x224 pixels.
+So for our purposes it might make sense to store the images as 256x256 JPGs that average 35Kb per image, and then at train time I will downsample them to 128x128 pixels.

 Each of these images will be named with the tag name as well as the lat/lng combination of the image.
 Each of these three datapoints will be separated by underscores.
 For example:

 * My house, at lat: 40.481760, lng: -79.95402, would be recorded as `training_set/house/house_40.481760_-79.95402.jpg`
 * The Emlenton Swimming Pool, at 41.181354, -79.704974 would be recorded as `training_set/swimmingpool/swimmingpool_41.181354_-79.704974.jpg`

-*(Kyle, do we also want to distinguish these by source?  i.e., which service provided the image?
-How about by zoom level?)*

-*(Kyle, what do we do if we have less that 1000 examples?  what do we do if we have more than 1000 examples?)*
+The filenames themselves are not super important, it's not even essential for them to be unique across the whole dataset.
+It might be best if the filenames are just sequentially numbered -- and then any additional data can be stored in a csv/tsv or json file with all the metadata (category, filename, latitude, longitude, source).
+Or the key-value store described in the next section.

+There will be one neural net per zoom level.
+To collect features at a different zoom level, we will need to train a different net.

+Training one net on images from multiple sources will make it more robust, assuming they are at the same scale / zoom level.
+If they are not exactly at the same zoom level, it's fine to resample them until they are.
+This only works for downsampling, I have no confidence in upsampling.

+If we have other channels besides red, green and blue (e.g., LANDSAT's 8 channels) then there are some interesting experiments we can try, but it may not be useful for the final tool.
+For example, we can try to predict the LANDSAT channels from the RGB image.
+Or we can predict LANDSAT channels along with a our feature vector (multimodal learning).
+We could also use it as an additional input to aid in prediction and feature generation, but if we don't have LANDSAT data for an area we cannot extract features.
+For me, working with RGB data alone is the first priority.

+Ideally we can collect exactly 1000 images per category, but if we have more or less in some categories it's fine.
+For example ImageNet contains 732 to 1300 images per category.
+If we can only collect a small number of categories (e.g., 50) we should have significantly more images per category (e.g., 10,000 images of each category).

 ### Generating the Images